-Wireless Communications and Entertainment Devices
+Wireless Communications And Entertainment Devices - Middle School Guidelines

-During the school day, high school students shall be allowed to use their Wireless Communications/Entertainment Devices during their lunch period and during class change time ONLY.
+During the school day, students may be allowed to use their Wireless Communications/ Entertainment Devices in designated areas during designated times.
+Designated areas and times will be determined at the discretion of the building administration.
 If students are using their Wireless Communications/Entertainment Devices during lunch, it should only be in the Commons area of the school.
 The district is not liable for loss of or damage to devices at any time.
 Teachers may allow students to use Wireless Communications/Entertainment Devices during class instruction for educational purposes.
-Use of any form of a camera device is strictly prohibited in any situation in which there exists a reasonable expectation of personal privacy (bathrooms, showers, locker rooms, etc.).
+Use of any form of a camera device is strictly prohibited in any situation in which there exists a reasonable expectation of personal privacy, (bathrooms, showers, locker rooms, etc.).